Woman smiling by shopping cart filled with organized boxes for bulk buy success.

 Waste from Unused Products

-Expired food is one of the biggest downsides to bulk buying.
+Expired food is one of the most significant downsides to bulk buying.
 Those jumbo cereal boxes might seem economical until you find them stale three months later.

 Food waste is particularly problematic with perishables.
 A 2023 study found that households that regularly buy in bulk throw away 20% more food than those who shop more frequently for smaller amounts.